If you’re longing for open spaces, beautiful scenery, and easy distancing, put a Montana road trip on your list.

 After we left East Glacier, we drove for quite a while through rolling hills and more beautiful scenery on the next phase of our Montana road trip.
 We passed by Great Falls but kept going to make it to Bozeman while it was still light.
 This was a pretty full day of driving, but it went by quickly.

 Along the way, we passed places where important things happened but you wouldn’t know by looking: a lot of giant dinosaur skeletons have been unearthed in these parts, including a nearly full T-rex.
-The greatest dinosaur museum in the world is in Bozeman as a result, housing multiple T-rex, Triceratop, and Allosaurus skeletons.
+The greatest dinosaur museum in the world is in Bozeman as a result, the Museum of the Rockies.
+It houses multiple T-rex, Triceratop, and Allosaurus skeletons.
 Then it goes into the age of huge mammals as well.
 There’s usually some kind of notable rotating exhibition as well.
 It’s an incredible place.

 Bozeman is the home of Montana State University, which naturally makes it a fun and lively place.
 Then a lot of students find a way to stay on after graduation, keeping the local breweries, tour companies, and coffee shops humming.
 There’s a nice downtown area that’s great for strolling and we had some excellent meals in this city.
 I also loved the view from MAP Brewing to go along with their excellent brews.